trailblazer/roar-rails/README.markdown

 ## Using Decorators

 If you prefer roar's decorator approach over extend, just go for it. roar-rails will figure out automatically which represent strategy to use.
+Be sure to use roar >= 0.11.17.

 ```ruby
 class SingerRepresenter < Roar::Decorator